 - 1 ¼ cups (301 grams) sour cream or plain Greek yogurt, room temperature

 - 1 teaspoon vanilla extract

 - Preheat oven to 400ºF.
-Grease a standard 12-cup muffin tin with nonstick spray.**
+Grease a standard 12-cup muffin pan with nonstick cooking spray.

 - In a bowl, whisk together the flour, baking powder, baking soda, and salt.

-- In the bowl of a stand mixer fitted with the paddle attachment (or using a bowl and handheld electric mixer), cream together the butter, cream cheese, and sugar until smooth and light.
-Wiping down the bowl and beater as needed, beat in the eggs one at a time until well-incorporated.
-Beat in the yogurt and vanilla extract until smooth.
+- In the bowl of a stand mixer fitted with the paddle attachment (or using a bowl and handheld electric mixer), cream together the butter, cream cheese, and sugar on medium speed until smooth and fluffy.

-- Add the dry ingredients to the wet and mix in on lowest speed until mostly incorporated.
-Add the chocolate chips and dried cranberries and fold into batter just until all ingredients are evenly combined; be careful not to overmix.
+- Add the flour mixture to the wet ingredients and mix in on lowest speed until mostly incorporated.
+Add the white chocolate chips and cranberries and fold into the batter just until all ingredients are evenly combined; be careful not to overmix.

 - Divide batter between the prepared muffin cups - the batter will be thick.
 Press it down slightly to make sure it fills each muffin cup, and smooth out the tops lightly if needed.
 Sprinkle the tops with sparkling sugar if using.